UKCloud/documentation/articles/vmware/vmw-sco-ws1.md

 Workspace ONE licences must be purchased upfront for the service term (either 1, 2 or 3 years).

-Each month UKCloud will check actual licence usage and where actual usage exceeds the agreed license volume, an invoice will be raised to cover the additional licenses used during the month.
+Each month UKCloud will check actual licence usage and where actual usage exceeds the agreed licence volume, an invoice will be raised to cover the additional licences used during the month.

 ## Requesting additional VMware Workspace ONE licences